The French Riviera: 8 Must-See Spots on the Côte d’Azur

 Looking for more luxury travel inspiration?
 Visit some other articles and let the journey begin.

-ST. TROPEZ
+1. ST. TROPEZ

 If you don’t have keys to a private yacht, a stay at the storied Hôtel Byblos (where ‑ fun fact ‑ Mick Jagger proposed to his first wife, Bianca) promises to be just as much of a scenery affair.
-The property is nestled in a hill overlooking the leafy Place des Lices and offers a Sisley Spa, an Alain Ducasse eatery, and the legendary discotic (dare we say the most famous in all of France), Les Caves du Roy.
+The property is nestled in a hill overlooking the leafy Place des Lices and offers a Sisley Spa, an Alain Ducasse eatery, and the legendary discotic (dare we say the most famous in whole France), Les Caves du Roy.
 Break up languorous afternoons spent celeb-spotting, and sun-bathing by scooting out to Domaine Bertaud Belieu to sip rosé and tour the vineyard’s bucolic 160 acres.

-CANNES
+2. CANNES

-This sun-kissed, swanky locale is an A-list destination year-round, however no more so than in May, when the who’s who of Hollywood descends on the town for the Film Festival.
+Sun-kissed Cannes is an A-list destination year-round, however no more so than in May, when the who’s who of Hollywood descends on the town for the Film Festival.
 Spot some of the industry’s major players on Promenade de la Croisette, a glittering boulevard along the Mediterranean coast, where there are views of big-name boutiques like Dior and Dolce & Gabbana, and sun lounger-striped shores on one side on the other.

-MONACO
+3. MONACO

 Get caught up on the country’s impressive history at majestic spots like the Prince’s Palace, Monaco Cathedral, and Fort Antoine, an amphitheatre that dates back to the 18th century.

-ANTIBES
+4. ANTIBES

 Asking yourself why artists like Picasso, Monet, and Boudin were drawn here?
 One glance at Antibe’s sparkling azure seawaters, narrow, cobblestone streets, and bobbing boats in the harbour, and it’s easy to understand.